Nemmz/SE320/README.md

 jarrells_sensors.py -
 This code allowed for understanding of how OOP in Python is done with classes, inheritance, polymorphism, and so on with the examples of sensors.

+Homework 3:
+stockmarket_data.py
+This code grabs data from Nasdaq.com in order to format and calculate wanted data such as min/max/median/avgerage on requested tickers.